Effective Date: January 1, 2020

 D4.
 Enhancing clients’/patients’ acceptance of and adjustment to hearing aids, hearing assistive technologies, and osseointegrated and other implantable devices

 D5.
-Addressing the specific interpersonal, psychosocial, educational, and vocational implications of hearing impairment for the client/patient, family members, and/or caregivers to enhance their well-being and quality of life
+Addressing the specific interpersonal, psychosocial, educational, and vocational implications of hearing loss for the client/patient, family members, and/or caregivers to enhance their well-being and quality of life

 D6.
-Facilitating patients’ acquisition of effective communication and coping skills
+Facilitating clients’/patients’ acquisition of effective communication tools and techniques of coping skills

 D7.
-Promoting clients’/patients’ self-efficacy beliefs and promoting self-management of communication and related adjustment problems
+Promoting clients’/patients’ self-efficacy beliefs and promoting self-management of communication and related adjustment disorders

 D8.
 Enhancing adherence to treatment plans and optimizing treatment outcomes